How Drupal Modernized New York IT

-On The OPIN Mind, we’ve written about the benefits of open source technology for governments in the past, here, here, and here.
+On The OPIN Mind, we’ve written about the benefits of open source technology for governments, how the Canadian government is endorsing open source, and covered multiple reasons why governments need open source.
 Often times in the aftermath of costly government IT projects, governments have taken great strides to affirm their commitment to the open source paradigm, writing it into law, policy directives, and electoral platforms.

 One open source technology, Drupal, stands out from the rest for its popularity in the public sector.
 Over 150 countries use Drupal in governmental organizations, including a vast number of American and Canadian agencies.
 Several states and provinces have adopted the platform as well, such as New York, Ontario, North Carolina, and Colorado.A small sample of the thousands of governmental organizations on Drupal

 To understand why the Drupal CMS, in particular, stands out as a core technology behind many of these projects, we are examining the state of New York’s commitment to the platform as a case study.

 The last time New York’s state government was reorganized was in the 1920s under the popular Governor Alfred Smith, a leading figure in the worldwide Efficiency Movement at the time.
 Smith drastically reduced the number of state agencies and departments in his tenure, while increasing overall efficiency.

 The popular anti-prohibition, pro-efficiency Governor Smith smiling at a crowd in New York

 Fast forward to 2013 with the release of the SAGE (Spending and Government Efficiency) Commission’s report on modernizing the state government.
 Echoing the work of Governor Smith in the ‘20s, Governor Andrew Cuomo sought to reorganize the state’s IT architecture based on the findings of the commission.